adhdproject/adhdproject.github.io/Tools/Annoyance/Cowrie.md

 Also, when you get a chance, take a look at the command configuration files in the `/opt/cowrie/honeyfs` directory.

-Finally, the actual user accounts for logging into the fake ssh server are in the `/opt/cowrie/etc/userdb.txt` file.
+Finally, user accounts for logging into the fake ssh server can be placed in a `/opt/cowrie/etc/userdb.txt` file.
+This file no longer exists by default, so Cowrie uses credentials specified near the top of `/opt/cowrie/src/cowrie/core/auth.py` by default

+An example userdb file can be found in `/opt/cowrie/etc/userdb.example`.
+Cowrie credentials can be specified using patterns.
+These patterns are explained in the example file.

 What happens when you log in with one of the valid userID and password combos?